Dosage Form: topical cream

 Metronidazole has shown evidence of mutagenic activity in several in vitro bacterial assay systems.
 In addition, a dose-response increase in the frequency of micronuclei was observed in mice after intraperitoneal injections and an increase in chromosome aberrations have been reported in patients with Crohn's disease who were treated with 200-1200 mg/day of metronidazole for 1 to 24 months.
 However, no excess chromosomal aberrations in circulating human lymphocytes have been observed in patients treated for 8 months.

-In controlled clinical trials, the total incidence of adverse reactions associated with the use of metronidazole topical cream was approximately 10%.
+In controlled clinical trials, the total incidence of adverse reactions associated with the use of Metronidazole Topical Cream was approximately 10%.
 Skin discomfort (burning and stinging) was the most frequently reported event followed by erythema, skin irritation, pruritus and worsening of rosacea.
 All individual events occurred in less than 3% of patients.
-The following additional adverse experiences have been reported with the topical use of metronidazole: dryness, transient redness, metallic taste, tingling or numbness of extremities and nausea.

 DOSAGE AND ADMINISTRATION: